adam0x7/uniswap-v4-docs/Hooks.md

 - `afterAddLiquidity`: Called after liquidity is added to a pool.
 - `beforeRemoveLiquidity`: Called before liquidity is removed from a pool.
 - `afterRemoveLiquidity`: Called after liquidity is removed from a pool.
-- These hooks enable customization of liquidity management, such as implementing custom pricing models or applying additional constraints.
+- These hooks enable customization of liquidity management, such as [insert examples]

 ### Swap Hooks

 - `beforeSwap`: Called before a swap is executed in a pool.
 - `afterSwap`: Called after a swap is executed in a pool.
-- Swap hooks allow developers to modify swap behavior, apply custom trading rules, or execute additional actions during swaps.
+- Swap hooks allow developers to modify swap behavior, applying fees, [insert examples]

 ### Donate Hooks